-- Health insurance paid by an S corporation for the spouse, children, grandchildren and/or parents of a 2% or more shareholder who are also employees.
-This is not subject to social security, Medicare or unemployment taxes. - Group-term life insurance with coverage in excess of \$50,000 paid by the company must be included in gross compensation and is subject to social security and Medicare tax, federal withholding is optional.
-The amount to be reported is based on IRS tables and should be included in Box 12, Code C. - Any Health Savings Account amount funded by the employer for the employee's benefit up to \$3,500 for self-only coverage and \$7,000 for family coverage is included in Box 12, Code W.
+- Group-term life insurance with coverage in excess of \$50,000 paid by the company must be included in gross compensation and is subject to social security and Medicare tax, federal withholding is optional.
+The amount to be reported is based on IRS tables and should be included in Box 12, Code C. - Any Health Savings Account amount funded by the employer for the employee's benefit up to \$3,550 for self-only coverage and \$7,100 for family coverage is included in Box 12, Code W.

-If you are using a third-party payroll service provider,

-it is your responsibility to make sure you provide the insurance information that must be included in the W-2.
+If you are using a third-party payroll service provider, it is your responsibility to make sure you provide the insurance information that must be included in the W-2.
 More importantly, it's critical that the provider accounts for the insurance payments properly.
 If the insurance amounts are not included, or if they are not treated correctly, the reports will need to be amended.
 The typical cost of amending the payroll reports is \$100 per form.